ptsteadman/hexo-theme-corporate/README.md

 # Content
 excerpt_link: Read More
-fancybox: true
+fancybox: true # whether or not to load the fancybox library

 # Integrations
-disqus_shortname: hexothemecorporate
+disqus_shortname:
-google_analytics: UA-70830587-2
+google_analytics:
-swiftype_install_key: mqSgSxnMMDR4bbs2NXuy
+swiftype_install_key:

 # Social
 social: